-The Master of Science (MS) Degree in Psychology provides advanced education in psychology and prepares students for doctoral programs in psychology or closely related fields such as neuroscience and cognitive science.
+The Master of Science (MS) Degree in Psychology provides advanced education in psychology and prepares students for doctoral programs in experimental psychology, clinical psychology or closely related fields such as neuroscience, cognitive science, and behavior analysis.
 This program provides:

-- intensive student-initiated research experience in a variety of areas of psychological science
+- research experience in a variety of areas of psychology

 - statistical and methodological training required to examine basic or applied topics in psychological science